intelowlproject/docs/docs/GreedyBear/Contribute.md

   - flake8-comprehensions (C4) - List/dict comprehension improvements
   - flake8-django (DJ) - Django-specific best practices

-Ruff is significantly faster than the previous toolchain while maintaining compatibility with existing code style.

 ## How to start (Setup project and development instance)

 To start with the development setup, make sure you go through all the steps in [Installation Guide](https://intelowlproject.github.io/docs/GreedyBear/Installation/) and properly installed it.